Review date: September 2020

 - simultaneous or non-simultaneous house swap – this is the traditional model where two parties swap houses for an agreed upon set of dates.

 - swap points – earn points for letting others stay in your home while you are away, and then redeem those points to stay in any of the other homes participating in the program.
-In the case of PLU the system will be called Globes and one Globe is earned or redeemed per stay, regardless of the length of stay.
+In the case of PLU the system uses Globes and one Globe is earned or redeemed per stay, regardless of the length of stay.
 All homes are valued equally in this system.
-(Note Globes will be introduced later in 2019)

 Site design: Nice and responsive.
-Drew is constantly working on new features, often at the request of members of the network.
+Drew is constantly adding new features, often at the request of members of the network.
 There is an internal messaging system you can use to arrange home swaps.

-Additional features: Homes on the network are not visible in public searches unless a member explicitly agrees to this.
+Privacy and security: Homes on this network are not visible in public searches unless a member explicitly agrees to this.
 To see listings people must join PLU and create a profile.
 Drew is pretty vigilant about deactivating any profiles that do not appear sincere.
 In addition PLU will introduce a Premium membership for $85 per year at some point in the not-too-distant future.
 Premium members will enjoy some additional features.
 This fee was originally scheduled to roll out in early 2020 but was delayed by the Covid-19 pandemic.

 If you’re trying to figure out which Home Exchange network to join, check out my reviews of all the major house swap networks.